 Pauses execution to let the system process other events.

 |* The DoEvents function always returns zero.|

 * Control is returned after the operating system has finished processing the events in its queue and all keys in the SendKeys queue have been sent.

-DoEvents is most useful for simple things like allowing a user to cancel a process after it has started, for example a search for a file.
+* DoEvents is most useful for simple things like allowing a user to cancel a process after it has started, for example a search for a file.

-Any time you temporarily yield the processor within an event procedure, make sure the procedure is not executed again from a different part of your code before the first call returns; this could cause unpredictable results.
+* Any time you temporarily yield the processor within an event procedure, make sure the procedure is not executed again from a different part of your code before the first call returns; this could cause unpredictable results.

 © 2023 Better Solutions Limited.
 All Rights Reserved. © 2023 Better Solutions Limited Top